Are you looking to serve scaled images on your WordPress site?

 That’s why if you test your website performance using GTMetrix scan, it will often recommend that you serve scaled images to speed up your website.

 With that being said, let’s take a look at how to easily serve scaled images in WordPress.
-We’ll cover two methods:
+We will cover two methods:

 Method 1: Serving Scaled Images With a Plugin